 Australia Travel Tips

 Australia is one of the most popular travel destinations in the world.
-It’s a major backpacking, camping, and driving destination but, no matter what your travel style is, there is something to draw you here.
-The country is filled with incredible natural beauty from Uluru, to the outback, rainforests, pristine white sand beaches, and, of course, the Great Barrier Reef.
-Sydney’s Harbor Bridge and Opera House are iconic man made wonders and Melbourne’s café culture will make you feel like you are in Europe.
-Throw in some world class surfing and it is no wonder Australia is so popular.
-I’ve been three times and each time I find something new to love.
+It’s known as a major backpacking, camping, and driving destination, but no matter what your travel style is, there is something to draw you here.
+The country is filled with incredible natural beauty from Uluru to the outback, rainforests to pristine white sand beaches, and of course, the Great Barrier Reef.
+Sydney’s Harbor Bridge and Opera House are iconic man made wonders, and Melbourne’s café culture will make you feel like you are in Europe.
+Coupled with world class surfing, and it is no wonder people never leave.
+I’ve been three times now, and every trip, I find something new to love.

 |Alice Springs||Brisbane||Cairns||Gold Coast||Fraser Island||Melbourne||Perth|